Derek52/Conduit/README.md

 # Conduit
 Conduit is a simple 2D game engine written in Kotlin.
 It uses OpenGL as it's backend and currently only works on Desktop.
+It's named after a mysterious artifact in Xenoblade Chronicles 2 that opens portals to new dimensions.

 # Features: